 But of course, this is a bit different in Portuguese with "o povo" and as pessoas.

 And also "speaks to", given that group singulars (like "the people", "a people", etc, same deal with "the government / a government" when acting as one entity) can have singular or plural verbs depending on the context.
 In this case, the people is one entity, speaking as one (as we know from the Portuguese, "o povo fala" and not "as pessoas falam").

 As a native English speaker I have noticed that as decades go by there is an increasing tendency for people to say things like "the team are" instead of "the team is", which is the way I was taught at school.
 I was taught to say " the team is" and "the teams are", but now most people in England follow a collective noun with the plural verb conjugation rather than the singular.
 I guess it is all part of the gradual drift in language.

-People is defined as a "collective plural" which entails using a verb conjugated in the plural form.
-Consequently, we don't use the "3rd person singular" talks with people.
+"People" is defined as a collective plural which entails using a verb conjugated in the plural form, not the "3rd person singular" construction.

 I do not think this is the final verdict.
 In this link https://www.thefreedictionary.com/Collective+plural we see that in American English collective plural words can indeed be used with the singular form.
 Therefore I still think Duolingo should accept both singular and plural as correct.